joecutter/doveriaTest/README.md

 # TEST
 Test done was integration test.
 Testing HttpClient request in the service.
-Simulated differnt request using different # API endpoint.
+Simulated different request using different # API endpoint.

 # RUN TEST
 1. cd to doveriaClient